zaps166/QMPlay2/README.md

 - QMPlay2 contains modified libmodplug sources which are used by Modplug module.
 - QMPlay2 uses Concept icons created by Alexey Varfolomeev.
+- If you cannot take a screenshot with QMPlay2, you may be able to take it by setting [Playback Settings]-> [Decoder Priority] to the top level of the FFmpegD3D11VA decoder.